Guide – Build Your K12 Device Refresh Strategy

 Get the insights required to navigate a successful K12 device refresh

-Many school districts are facing device refreshes in 2025—optimize your impact with strategy
+Many school districts are facing device refreshes in 2026—optimize your impact with strategy

-Pandemic lockdowns and social distancing may have accelerated 1:1 device initiatives for school districts, but the rush to switch to remote learning also put device strategy on the backburner—until now.
-Four years later, as schools are readying up to conduct large-scale device refreshes, now is the ideal moment to revisit your device strategy.
+Pandemic lockdowns and social distancing may have accelerated 1:1 device initiatives for schools, but the rush to switch to remote learning also put device strategy on the backburner—until now.
+Years later, as learning institutions are readying up to conduct large-scale device refreshes, now is the ideal moment to revisit your device strategy.

 Our experts compare “the big three”—Google Chrome OS, Microsoft Windows OS, and Apple iOS/MacOS—and illustrate the four universal expectations of K12 technology users.
 The guide also provides detailed persona considerations with device examples that complement elementary, middle school, and high school students and teaching faculty.
 Finally, you’ll benefit from bonus insights on budgeting, accessories, and repair/refresh strategies to empower you as you build a sustainable, predictable device program.